kristinriebe/solarsystem-workshop/README.md

     `rotation_euler.x = tilt_x/180. * pi`

   etc. The angles in the file are given in degrees, thus they must be converted to radians first using angle[rad] = angle[degree] / 180 * pi.
+* If you do not want to set pi manually, import the `math` module to use `math.pi` instead.

 ##Extra: Add rings
 * Saturn is popular for its prominent ring system.
 Such rings are a bit tricky to set up, so there are functions prepared that take care of this for you, stored in `rings.py`.
 This uses more advances techniques which we won't discuss here.
 In principle, for Saturn we add a disk with a hole and put a ring texture on top of it; for Uranus we create one circle with a thin thickness.